Myra Lee (diver)

 Myra Lee Jia Wen is a Singaporean diver.

 In 2010, Myra participated in the 2010 Summer Youth Olympics in Singapore.
 She managed to overcome a back injury she suffered during the preliminary round of the Girls' 10m platform and competed in the finals.
 However, the injury affected her performance and she finished last.

-In 2013, Myra took part in the 2013 Southeast Asian Games along with her partner Fong Kay Yian in the Women's synchronized 3 m springboard event which the duo won the bronze medal.
+In 2013, Myra took part in the 2013 Southeast Asian Games along with her partner Fong Kay Yian in the Women's synchronized 3 m springboard event in which the duo won the bronze medal.

 A year later, she competed in the 2014 Asian Games Women's 1 metre springboard and Women's 3 metre springboard.
 She also took part in the Women's synchronized 3 metre springboard with Fong Kay Yian.

 At the 2015 Southeast Asian Games, she won a silver medal in the Women's synchronized 10 m platform event with her partner Freida Lim Shen-Yan.